 For the purposes of the regulations it is necessary for us to confirm and for you to agree that the contract may not be performed within a thirty-day period beginning the day after you accept our offer of admission – it will be performed at the advertised dates – and that in some circumstances performance of the contract may commence during the cancellation period.
 Such commencement of performance of the contract does not affect your right to cancel within 14 days of formally accepting the offer without the need to give reason.

 In accepting an offer of a place at Edge Hill University, you are agreeing with us that the resulting contract between us shall be governed by and construed in accordance with the law of England and you submit to the exclusive jurisdiction of the courts of England.

 Most UK students are classed as home students and may receive support towards fees and living costs (dependent on family or personal income).
 However, if you have lived overseas, or are not a British Citizen, you may be liable for the full fees at the overseas student rate.
 You will be required to inform Edge Hill University of any information that may affect your fee status.
 It is your responsibility to determine whether or not you will receive any financial support.
 Further information and advice on tuition fees, scholarships, bursaries and financial support can be found on our website.

 All personal information obtained by us both from you and other sources will be used to process this offer.
-As such we may share the information with UCAS, your exam boards, student support assessment body, the Student Loans Company and (in the case of international applicants) the British Council, UK Visas and Immigration (UKVI) or other agency.
+As such we may share the information with UCAS, your exam boards, student support assessment body, the Student Loans Company and (in the case of international applicants), UK Visas and Immigration (UKVI) or other agency.
 We may pass this information as appropriate to these and other outside organisations, including the police, government, and other institutions in order to prevent or detect fraud.
 It may also be used by us to undertake research or to plan or improve our services.
 In addition, we may advise you of other study opportunities and services provided by us and partner organisations.